+During the diamond valuation process, we will sometimes come across a fracture filled stone.
 This treatment is usually carried out on diamonds with surface-reaching inclusions, these are known as fractures.
 Again the diamond is placed into a vacuum and acid is poured into the fracture, bleaching the surface inclusion.
 From here glass is drawn into the fracture to fill the gap.
 This process improves the clarity of the diamond, but the treatment can easily be detected by skilled diamond graders.

 Step 7: Checking the Color Grading

+An important part of the diamond valuation process is analyzing the stone’s color.
 The internationally accepted color scale, which was created by the GIA, starts at the letter D (which is the whitest color) and ends in Z (the most tinted with color).
 There are two color ranges in the diamond world.
 The most depicted is the Cape series, which shows as a yellow tint.
 There is also a brown series, which shows a brown tint.
 The brown tinted diamonds are less sought-after and therefore tend to fetch a lower value than the yellow.

 Once we go beyond the end of the color scale, the diamonds would then move into the fancy colored diamond range.
 They consist of the colors yellow, pink, brown, blue, green, red, and orange.
 This is referred to as the hue of a diamond.